 Against everyone's expectations, my Dad made it to the ripe old age of 90.
 Almost 91... he clawed at life using the armchair as an anchor on this mortal coil.
 After his heart attack at 80 he decided the best course of action was to move as little as possible.
+A snail moved more miles than he did.

 It was heart breaking.